Types of cat litter explained: Which one is right for your feline?

 If you do decide to opt for a scented cat litter, monitor your cat to make sure they’re okay with the fragrance you’ve chosen.
 It’s worth noting that cats don’t tend to like citrus or floral scents, so steer clear of those.

-Types of cat litter
+Which type of cat litter should I choose?

 Now that you know a little bit more about clumping vs. non-clumping and scented vs. unscented litters, let's take a closer look at the types of litter materials you can expect to find lining the shelves.